mperezjigato/chomputationalchemistry/README.md

 A range of personal interests lies behind this description.
 In case we decide to get started on running calculations with the different software packages other than the examples the various distributions provide, this non-exhaustive list should serve as a starting point:

- - Hydrated proteins:
+ - *Hydrated proteins*:
-   According to the information on geometry files within the PDB databases, when those correspond to protenins in water solution, they do not include          explcit water molecules.
-Therefore, one of the first procedures to compute proteins in solution should start by applying one of the known tools to add explicit water molecules around a protein and build a box-model of the dissolved protein.
-On the other hand, there exist critical details regarding the     chemical terminations of protein groups, including zwitterionic state,  H dissociation, and H-bonds.
-Essentially, the presence of H atoms in PDB protein geometries is quite capricious (in fact it depens a lot on the physical techniqueà, in the sense that some people include them, although not others [^1].
+   According to the information on geometry files within the PDB databases, when those correspond to proteins in water solution, they do not include          explcit water molecules.
+On the other hand, there exist critical details regarding the chemical terminations of protein groups, including zwitterionic state, acidic H state, and H-bonds (including Lewis-acid H-bond coordination of Nitrogen atoms).
+Essentially, the presence of H atoms in PDB protein geometries is quite capricious (in fact it depens a lot on the physical technique), in the sense that some people include them, although not others [^1].
+According to the above, the off-the-shelf PDB protein file needs to be modified before running MD/ab-initio calculations:

+    1. The Hydrogen addition process could follow the procedure in [^2]
+    2. The water addition process, chemical termination rearrangement and box build-up for calculation would follow the procedure in